GallowayLabMIT/protocols/docs/training/onboarding/environment_check.rst

    added new packages, update the requirements file by using ``pip freeze > requirements.txt`` so someone else could use the same package versions in the future.
 4. For this training, modify the ``datadir.txt`` file (or create one if you haven't yet) to contain the path to your locally synced lab OneDrive/SharePoint
-   (*not* the Nextcloud for this repo).
+   (*not the Nextcloud for this repo only*).
+You don't need any quotes or other characters around the path.

-   For example, the path might look like this (on MacOS):
+   For example, the path might look like this (on macOS):

    .. code-block:: text

       /Users/username/Library/CloudStorage/OneDrive-SharedLibraries-MassachusettsInstituteofTechnology/GallowayLab - Documents

-   You don't need any quotes or other characters around the path.

    .. note::

       The environment-check script expects that you point the data directory at the *root* of the OneDrive, i.e., the folder with subdirectories like ``projects``, ``instruments``, etc.

 5. Commit your changed files and push your new branch to Github.
-See step 10 on the "New respository (Python)" section of :doc:`/training/onboarding/startup_checklist`.
+See :ref:`this step <git_commit>` in the "New repository (Python)" section of "Startup checklist when working with repositories".
-6. From a terminal inside the repo, run ``python check.py`` or ``python3 check.py`` (MacOS) to see if you get all green checks!
+6. From a terminal inside the repo, run ``python check.py`` or ``python3 check.py`` (macOS) to see if you get all green checks!
 Fix any errors until you do.

 Protocols check